 “But God proves his own love for us in that while we were still sinners, Christ dies for us!”
 Romans 5:8

-To grasp the depth of this good news, we need to understand what it means to be a sinner, and why Christ would need to die for us.
+What does it mean to be a sinner, and why would Christ need to die for us?

 God made us.